Blocked or Restricted Internet Services

 Network File System over the Internet

 This allows UNIX-based computers to share hard drives over the Internet (we do not block this service inside our campus network).
 If someone is trying to do over the Internet this without prior arrangement, something is wrong.

 Trivial File Transfer Protocol (TFTP)

 This allows files to be transferred between computers on the Internet without authentication.
 If someone is trying to do this over the Internet without prior arrangement, something is wrong.

 This is one way in which Macintosh computers can share hard drives and printers over the Internet (again, we do not block this service inside the campus network).
 If someone is trying to do this over the Internet without prior arrangement, something is wrong.

 This is one way in which Windows computers can share hard drives and printers over the Internet (again, we do not block this service inside the campus network).
 This service has contained security vulnerabilities which have been used by several virus/worms including MsBlaster in the Fall of 2003.
 To stop the spread of these and new virus/worms, access to Windows File and Print Sharing from the Internet has been blocked.

 Peer-to-Peer (P2P) and File Sharing Programs

-We do not completly block these P2P and File Sharing Programs.
-Instead we limit the total amount of bandwidth that they can comsume at one time.
+We do not completely block these P2P and File Sharing Programs.
+Instead, we limit the total amount of bandwidth that they can consume at one time.
 The current limit is around 2% of the total bandwidth available.